redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 # Serverless Functions
 <!-- `redwood.toml`&mdash;`api/src/functions` by default.  -->

-> ⚠ **Work in Progress** ⚠️
->
-> There's more to document here.
-In the meantime, you can check our [community forum](https://community.redwoodjs.com/search?q=serverless%20functions) for answers.
->
-> Want to contribute?
-Redwood welcomes contributions and loves helping people become contributors.
-> You can edit this doc [here](https://github.com/redwoodjs/redwoodjs.com/blob/main/docs/serverlessFunctions.md).
-> If you have any questions, just ask for help!
-We're active on the [forums](https://community.redwoodjs.com/c/contributing/9) and on [discord](https://discord.com/channels/679514959968993311/747258086569541703).

 Redwood looks for serverless functions in `api/src/functions`.
 Each function is mapped to a URI based on its filename.
 For example, you can find `api/src/functions/graphql.js` at `http://localhost:8911/graphql`.

 ## Creating Serverless Functions